healingdrawing/task-social-network/backend/README.md

 - `ResponseError` used for error handling from backend to frontend.
 - Avatar image not managed properly in dummy code(it is just link to assets at the moment)
-- `POST` requests should be used, because lot of `FUNCTIONALITY AVAILABLE ONLY FOR LOGGED IN USER`.
+- `FUNCTIONALITY AVAILABLE ONLY FOR LOGGED IN USER`.
 Except `LoginView.vue` and `SignupView.vue`.
 - `Èmail` is used as `ID` for user identification, because email is unique and used for login.
-- `Nickname` is optional, so not used to identify user.

 <hr style="border:4px solid green">